-We derive our revenue primarily from the sale of our medical device, the PURE EPTM System, as well as related support and maintenance services and software upgrades in connection with the system.
+We derive our revenue primarily from the sale or lease of our medical device, the PURE EPTM System, as well as related support and maintenance services and software upgrades in connection with the system.

-We recognize revenue in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers ("ASC 606").
+We recognize revenue in accordance with Accounting Standards Codification (ASC) 842, Leases ("ASC 842") for lease components and ASC 606, Revenue from Contracts with Customers ("ASC 606") for non-lease components.
+For medical device sales, the Company recognize revenue under ASC 606.

 The core principle of ASC 606 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

-We determine revenue recognition through the following five steps:
+Under ASC 606, the Company determines revenue recognition through the following five steps: